-GOLDEN GATE INTERNATIONAL EXPOSITION 1939
+GOLDEN GATE INTERNATIONAL EXPOSITION 1940

-The Golden Gate International Exposition, designated by Congressional and Presidential action as America's official World's Fair on the Pacific Coast, opened February 18 and will close December 2 of 1939.
+The Golden Gate International Exposition, designated by Congressional and Presidential action as America's official World's Fair on the Pacific Coast, opened May 25 and will close September 29, 1940.
 Its site is 400-acre Treasure Island, reclaimed for the purpose in the center of San Francisco Bay and described as the largest island ever built by man.

-The Exposition celebrates completion of the \$78,000,000 San Francisco-Oakland Bay Bridge, longest and most costly bridge in the world; the \$35,000,000 Golden Gate Bridge, longest single span in the world; the aerial "bridging" of the Pacific Ocean by scheduled passenger and mail flights of the Clipper Ships, and the development of huge electrical horse-power by new hydro-electrical projects in the Western mountains, particularly Boulder, Bonneville and Grand Coulee dams
+The Exposition celebrates completion of the \$78,000,000 San Francisco-Oakland Bay Bridge, longest and most costly bridge in the world; the \$35,000,000 Golden Gate Bridge, longest single span in the world; the aerial "bridging" of the Pacific Ocean by scheduled passenger and mail flights of the

+Clipper Ships, and the development of huge electrical horsepower by new hydro-electrical projects in the Western mountains, particularly Boulder, Bonneville and Grand Coulee dams.

 The Treasure Island fill totals 20,000,000 cubic yards of black sand, bound by 287,000 tons of rock in a sea wall.
 This World's Fair site is 5520 feet long by 3400 feet wide, stands 13 feet above mean lower water, and is connected to Yerba Buena Island by a causeway 900 feet long and 110 feet wide.
-The U. S. Engineering Department carried out the reclamation, which was completed in 1937 under an authorized WPA appropriation of \$3,803,900 sponsored by the Exposition Com-
+The U. S. Engineering Department carried out the reclamation, which was completed in 1937 under an authorized WPA